 According to ZocDoc Answers, dermatological research shows that the dry patches could be a symptom of eczema (dermatitis).
 Secondly, it can also be due to a potential allergic reaction due to (increased) sensitivity around the eye skin.

-What causes dry eyelids?
-More people complain of this problem especially during the winter when we have cold air.
-Ideally, it is the extreme cold (low air temperature) that strips of moisture leading to eyelid dryness.
+What causes upper dry eyelids?
+Most people complain of this problem especially during the winter when we have cold air.
+Ideally, it is the extreme cold (low air temperature) that strips of moisture leading to this dryness.

-For your information contact dermatitis of the eyelid is more common.
+For your information contact dermatitis on the eyelid is more common, do not assume it is just the weather.
 It is recommended to go for diagnosis if you are not sure of the causes.

 In babies, infants or toddlers

-This problem can occur in small babies as well.
-From our discussion certain skin conditions and infections are responsible but common causes include blepharitis, eczema (irritant eyelid contact dermatitis and sunburn.
+This problem can occur in babies as well.
+From our discussion certain skin conditions and infections are responsible but the most common causes include blepharitis, eczema (irritant eyelid contact dermatitis) and sunburn.

-In an attempt to effectively understand and treat eczema of your baby, first know what the triggers are and the type of eczema yours seems to develop.
-So, do infants develop eczema because of a “combination of their genes and environmental factors?” [nationaleczema.org]
+In an attempt to effectively understand and treat eczema of your baby, first you know what the triggers are and the type of eczema.
+Infants develop eczema because of a “combination of their genes and environmental factors?” [nationaleczema.org]

 On eyes and mouth

 Something else that we looked at already considerably is perioral dermatitis.
-As we stated, the main cause is not well established but individuals who are ignorant of facial cleansing are easily its victims.
+As we stated, the main cause is not well known but individuals who do not often cleanse their face are easily its victims.

 Treatment for dry eyelids

 This part is going to focus on dry eyelids treatment.
-What you learn here can be added onto what you will learn on afterwards.
+What you learn here can be added to what you will learn afterward.
 Note that some skin conditions that are linked to this problem should be examined and treated by a specialized doctor.

-Due to the fact eyelids are composed of thinnest skin treating the problem can be very crucial.
+Due to the fact eyelids have the thinnest skin treating the problem can be very crucial.
 Conditions like blepharitis are easily controlled and treatable.

 Ultraviolet light therapy (UVB phototherapy)

 This form of treatment is effective for severe signs of eczema.
 How does it work as far as the dry skin under eyes treatment is a concern?
 According to Elisabeth Richard, MD, ultraviolet light alters the function of immune cells in the skin.
-It helps to reduce itching, inflammation.
+This helps to reduce itching and inflammation.

-Statistically, 70 percent of people who get UVB phototherapy eventually get better of eczema of all over the skin.
-It is also quite a successful treatment for psoriasis.
+Statistically, 70 percent of people who get UVB phototherapy eventually get better i.e., they have minimized eczema symptoms all over the skin.
+It is also quite a successful treatment for psoriasis too.

 Creams and facial cleansers

 One of the solutions if finding best creams for dry eyelid skin.
 Some creams will work best for certain individuals and not others.
-To be on the safer side, seek dermatological help to get best creams for this dryness.
+To be on the safer side, seek dermatological help to get best eye cream brands for this dryness.

-Facial cleansers are part and parcel of cleaning and skincare regime.
+Facial cleansers should be part and parcel of cleaning and skincare regime.
 Yes.
-That is not negotiable at least.
+That is not negotiable at all.
 However, the big question is what facial cleansers should you use?

 While most cleansers may contribute to dryness, the perfect tip we have for you so far is to visit your doctor who can refer you to a dermatologist or special pharmacy eye clinics.